vass-engineering/Demo-backupK8s-Velero-Restic-Minio/Readme.md

 ## 2) Install MinIO

-You can deploy MinIO using official documentation from "https://docs.min.io/docs/deploy-minio-on-kubernetes.html", you can deploy using Helm or deploy the Operator.
+Deploy MinIO using official documentation from "https://docs.min.io/docs/deploy-minio-on-kubernetes.html", you can deploy using Helm or deploy the Operator.
 We have deploy MinIO using Helm3 controlling the deploy with ArgoCD.
-If you want to deploy MinIO using Argocd, fork or clone the repositorie "https://github.com/minio/charts", change the values according your requirements, and create the application from ArgoCD.
-Once you have your repositorie ready create the applitacion in ArgoCD.
+If you want to deploy MinIO using Argocd, fork or clone the repositorie "https://github.com/minio/charts", you should change the values according your requirements.
+Once you have your repository ready create the applitacion in ArgoCD.

 Example: